challauday369/Linux-Kernel-Mentorship-Spring-2026/index.md

 I knew this wasn't going to be a classroom course with predefined exercises.
 Instead, I would be working on the actual Linux kernel alongside maintainers and contributors from around the world.

-My mentors, **Shuah Khan** and **Campbell**, created a good environment where asking questions was encouraged and learning was valued over simply finishing tasks.
+My mentors, **Shuah Khan** and **Campbell**, created a best environment where asking questions was encouraged and learning was valued over simply finishing tasks.
 Their guidance made what initially felt overwhelming become much more approachable.

 I've chosen device tree subsystem and focused on **converting legacy Device Tree binding documentation into YAML schemas**.